Skip to main content

 Orphaned MCP Processes Filling Port Range

 Stable plugin path: The MCP server automatically copies plugin files to ~/.figma-console-mcp/plugin/ on startup.
 Import from this path instead of the volatile npx cache path.
+Re-importing after a package update is optional — only required when the release notes call for it.

 Running in Docker